operator-framework/flake-analyzer/README.md

 This Flak Analyzer is a project to summerize JUNIT test reports generated from GitHub workflow where the  results are uploaded to the repository at the end of every (failed) run.
-The analyzer generates reports by aggregating all the results availble and sort the failed tests by their occurrence from highest to lowest.
-This analyzer is a standalone project that can be used as part of the workflow to download test results from GitHub as artifacts and
+The analyzer generates reports by aggregating all the results availble and sort the failed tests by their occurrences from high to low.
+This analyzer is a standalone project that can be used as a part of the workflow to download test results from GitHub as artifacts and
     aggregate them.

 To use this project, you need to set up the following: